eugeneware/debowerify/README.md

 Then include your bundle.js in your HTML file and you're done!

+## Options

+### preferNPM

+Set `preferNPM` option to `true`, or an array of module names, to have `debowerify` prefer NPM modules over bower components.
+This is useful for when you have a module that is installed both as a node module and as a bower component.

 # How to use with AMD components

 If your bower components are amd and they don't support commonjs modules than simply use debowerify with the excellent [deamdify](https://github.com/jaredhanson/deamdify) browserify transform.
 For example, the following AMD bower import: